"Wandavision" Reactions and Takeaways

 But, as we now know, the road to hell is often paved with the best intentions; and most attempts at trying to become the god of our own universe end in disaster.

-Wanda’s twisted simulation of reality that she controls with a scarlet fist has severe consequences on those trapped as characters in her “perfect” American sitcom.
+Wanda’s twisted simulation that she controls with a scarlet fist has severe consequences on the real citizens of Westview trapped as characters in her “perfect” American sitcom.

-For this reason, Wanda's vision, along with her struggle to process loss and grief, threaten to make Wanda the villain of her own story, which she certainly becomes.
+For this reason, Wanda's vision, along with her struggle to come to terms with her own loss and grief, threaten to make Wanda the villain of her own story, which she certainly becomes.

 But now to my confession of the day.